rconstanzo/confetti/README.md

 ## Requirements

 Live/M4L or Max (Mac/Windows).
 All devices work in 64-bit and M1/Universal Binary.
+(If using Lofi on M1, it *must* be run in Native mode as the Rosetta version will crash due to the use of AVX)

 ## List of Devices